Cimpress-MCP/Platform-Authorizer/README.md

 This authorizer is somewhat configurable, and the nature of API Gateway means that the configuration happens at the use site – that is, in the template defining the service using the authorizer.

 - Platform Authorizer must be configured as the 'TOKEN' flavor of authorizer.
 (This is the default.)
   - The identity validation expression should be `/^Bearer [-0-9a-zA-Z\._]*$/`.
-This allows a request with an malformed `Authorization` header to be failed without invoking even the authorizer.
+This allows a request with a malformed `Authorization` header to be failed without invoking even the authorizer.
   - The TTL on the authorization should be set reasonably.
 3600 is a reasonable value, for example.
 - A 401 `UNAUTHORIZED` Gateway Response is recommended, so that response headers can be set correctly.